MKLab-ITI/pygrank/tutorials/documentation.md

 ### :hammer_and_wrench: Details
-For ease of use, the library can directly parse dictionaries that map nodes to values, e.g. `{"A":0.8,"B":0.5}` where ommitted nodes are considered to correspond to zeroes, or numpy arrays with the same number of elements as graph nodes, e.g. `np.ndarray([node_scores.get(v, 0) for v in graph])` where `graph` is the networkx graph passed to node ranking algorithms.
+For ease of use, the library can directly parse dictionaries that map nodes to values, e.g. the dictionary `{'A':0.6,'C':0.4}` were ommitted nodes correspond to zeroes, or numpy arrays with the same number of elements as graph nodes, e.g. `np.ndarray([node_scores.get(v, 0) for v in G])` where `G` is the networkx graph passed to node ranking algorithms.
 When either of these two conventions is used, node ranking algorithms automatically convert them to graph signals.

 At the same time, the output of `rank(...)` methods are always graph signals.
-It must be noted that this datatype implements the same methods as a dictionary and can be used interchangeably, whereas access to a numpy array storing corresponding node values can be obtained through the object attribute `signal.np`.
+This datatype implements the same methods as a dictionary and can be used interchangeably, whereas access to a numpy array storing corresponding node values can be obtained through the object attribute `signal.np`.

-# Node Ranking Algorithms
+# Graph Filters
 Graph filters are ways to diffuse graph signals through graphs by sending node values to their neighbors and aggregating them there.
 This process effectively ends up with new graph signals.
 The original graph signals,